niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 swipl
 ```

-Say you want to store users into your knowledge based.
-An user is
+Say someone wants to store users into the *knowledge based*.
+An user
-defined by its name, its age and its password.
+is defined by its name, its age and its password.
 An entry is called a
 fact, and we can add new one using
 [`assert/1`](https://www.swi-prolog.org/pldoc/doc_for?object=assert/1)[^prolog-assert/1]
-followed by the definition of a new fact.
+followed by the definition of a new *fact*.
 Let adds three new user,
 *John Smith*, *Bill Kill* and *Luke Skywalker*.

 ```prolog